Anxton/N7_3A_Othello/README.md

 ## V&V scripts

 Simple verification and validation scripts are provided to test the OthelloAgent system on Circle.
 You can find them under `Library > Scripts`.

+## Features available

+- The game is functional.
+Players can place their paws alternately
+- The turn is indicated.
+Players know whose turn it is to play
+- Game score is visible constantly thourough the game
+- Once the game is finished, the winner is displayed

+## Possible improvements

+- Adding a reset button
+- Allow the player to choose the size of the board (we can already manually change the size of the board in the code and have a functioning game, but we didn't implement a way for the user to change it